 The Risk Management Committee of the Board of Directors of the Company reviews compliance with risk policies, monitors risk tolerance limits, reviews and analyse risk exposures related to specific issues and provides oversight of risk across the Company.
 The Risk Management process of the Company is governed by the Risk Management Policy which lays down guidelines for Risk identification, assessment and monitoring as an ongoing process that is supported by a robust risk reporting framework.

-A risk register was introduced in FY22.
+A risk register was introduced in FY22 and is updated regularly.
 It captures all the risks the Company is exposed to along with the mitigants in place, the probability and impact assessment and finally the primary and secondary ownership of the risk.
-The risk register is updated twice a year and presented to the Risk Management Committee.

 The details of the Risk Management Framework have been covered in the Management Discussion and Analysis Report, which forms an integral part of this Board Report.